b-v-krishna/Multi-Tier-BankApp-CD/README.md

 Jenkins dynamically updates the Docker image tag in the following line during CD

-# 🛠️ Prerequisites
+# Prerequisites
 Ensure your Jenkins instance has the following:

-Git credentials (git-cred) configured.
+Git credentials configured.

 Access to this repository.